 Juliet’s premonition as she looks down the ladder at Romeo hearkens back to Romeo’s portentous dream the night before the Capulet ball.
 Both of them know, on some level, that they are pawns of fate—and perhaps even sense that their love is doomed—but choose to ignore their instincts.

 Lady Capulet calls out to Juliet and asks how she’s doing.
 Juliet says she’s feeling poorly.
 Lady Capulet tells Juliet that it’s time to stop crying for Tybalt.
 Juliet says she can’t help but weep, and Lady Capulet then suggests that Juliet weep not because Tybalt is dead—since her tears won’t do him any good in the grave—but because the “villain” who killed him, Romeo, still lives.
-Juliet, putting on an act, says she wishes she could avenge Tybalt’s death.
+To all of her mother's statements, Juliet cleverly responds in a way that makes it sound to her mother like she hates Romeo, when in fact she is expressing her love for him.
+For instance, Juliet says that she wishes she was the only one who had the chance to avenge Tybalt’s death.
 Lady Capulet says that a plan to do just that is already in motion—she is planning on sending instructions and poison to a friend who lives in Mantua, ordering the man to kill Romeo on sight.
 Juliet says she wishes she could mix the poison herself.

 Lady Capulet tells Juliet that it’s time to talk of nicer things—she has some good news for her daughter.
 Juliet asks what the news is.
 Lady Capulet says that in order to help Juliet feel better, her father has “sorted out a sudden day of joy,” and arranged for her to be married to Paris on Thursday morning.
 Juliet says she doesn’t want to marry Paris—she would, she says, marry her sworn enemy Romeo before him.
 Capulet and the nurse enter, and Capulet asks why Juliet is still crying—surely, he says, her mother must have given her the happy news.
 Lady Capulet says the ungrateful Juliet isn’t happy about her marriage, adding that she wishes her daughter “were married to her grave.”
 Capulet, too, is enraged by Juliet’s stoicism, and asks why she isn’t “proud.”
 Juliet screams that she can never be proud of something she hates.